numericalEFT/NumericalEFT.jl/docs/src/index.md

 - [GreenFunc.jl](https://github.com/numericalEFT/GreenFunc.jl): A container for generic Green's functions.

+- [Atom.jl](https://github.com/numericalEFT/Atom.jl): A small-scale exact diagonalization solver to calculate the Many-body Green's functions of a small cluster of Hubbard-type atoms.

 ## Questions and Contributions

 Contributions are very welcome, as are feature requests and suggestions.
 Please open an issue if you encounter any problems.